Andriamanitra/tui-clash/README.md

 ## TODO / known bugs / what's missing / planned

-* There is currently no command-line interface to specify things like which server to connect to, username, etc. so have fun modifying the source code
+* There is currently no command-line interface for the server
-* There is no setuptools configuration to make it easily `pip install`able yet
+* The command-line interface for the client is lacking some nice things like ability to configure username etc.
 * The user interface does not immediately refresh when a round ends unless you interact with it (moving the mouse should be enough)